defowler2005/custom-sidebar/README.md

 # custom-sidebar
 Here is a custom sever sidebar.

-Go to line 48 for 48 the title image.
+Go to line 48 for the title image.

 Go to line 68 the "Your Server" title.

-Here's what it looks like
+Here's what it looks like:

 ![Custom Sidebar](https://raw.githubusercontent.com/defowler2005/defowler2005/main/custom_sidebar.png)